 In Conclusion - Let’s Recap!

 While both types of architectural photography shoot the exterior and interior of buildings they are quite different in scope.
-Real estate photography is designed to help sell a house while commercial photography generally has a purpose to provide a stunning visual portrayal of the nuances and emotion of a building.
+Real estate photography is designed to help sell a house or market an Airbnb while commercial photography generally has a purpose to provide a stunning visual portrayal of the nuances and emotion of a building.

 At Nikki Cole Photography, we do both and love it.
 If you have a home or building that you’d like to have photographed, please give us a call so we can discuss the scope of the project with you.